AgentCluster/mcp-server-qdrant/README.md

      - `collection_name` (string): Name of the collection to store the information in.
 This field is required if there are no default collection name.
                                    If there is a default collection name, this field is not enabled.
    - Returns: Information stored in the Qdrant database as separate messages
+3. `qdrant-find-by-metadata`
+   - Find vectors by metadata key-value pairs
+   - Input:
+     - `metadata_key` (string): The metadata key to search for (e.g., "mahkeme", "durum", "karar_no")
+     - `metadata_value` (string): The metadata value to match
+     - `collection_name` (string): Name of the collection to search in.
+This field is required if there are no default collection name.
+                                   If there is a default collection name, this field is not enabled.
+   - Returns: All vectors that have the specified metadata key-value pair

 ## Environment Variables